Geography of Ladakh: Rivers

-All of India-held Ladakh lies in the basin of Indus River.
-Indus River is the backbone of Ladakh.
+All of India-held Ladakh lies in the basin of the Indus River.
+The Indus River is the backbone of Ladakh.
 All the major places historically and currently such as Shey, Leh, Basgo, and Tingmosgang are situated close to the river.
 Many places along the course have witnessed the Sino-Indian border dispute.
 Major tributes of Indus are as follows (from east to west):